murtezayesil/blog/src/2020/100_days_to_offload.md

    ![](./desktop-clock.png)

    Note: I tested the script on 1366x768 display and defaults are good for such displays.
-Remember to change values if you have
+Remember to change values if you have a monitor of different size or store wallpapers in somewhere else than default.

-2. I tried Postfix for send-only email server.
-I didn't want to install a more feature rich email server for only sending announcement and password reset emails.
+2. I thought it would be better to send emails for my family members for them to set up their account on our shared OwnCloud instance.
+I tried Postfix since I  don't need a feature rich email server.
 But configuration is too complicated for me.
-Not to mention, using sub-domain instead of main-domain doesn't help to configure.
+Using a sub-domain instead of main-domain really puts me in a difficult position.

 ---

-##### Fizz
+##### 3 - Fizz

 1. I wanted to implement send-only email server to my OwnCloud instance [yesterday](#2).
 But it turs out, SMTP and Postfix stuff is way over my head.
 I will postpone it to later time.

    Not to mention, I am scared to break currently working system.
 I should try new things in a burner (testing) server first.
 And only after a succesfull prototype I should go ahead and do changes in main server.

    You probably knew that testing first would be a better idea.
 Guess what!
 I am a newbie who is just coming to these realizations.

 2. After a long time away from Java, I tried a simple program to see if I can still right something.
 I wrote a program that validates [ISBM-10](https://github.com/murtezayesil/student/tree/master/java/ISBNcheck/src/com/company) code.

+---

+##### 4

+I started to Computer Science degree on [OSSU](https://github.com/ossu/computer-science).
+You can start to CS degree during lockdown.
+All you have to the is to [follow this curriculum](https://ossu.firebaseapp.com/#/curriculum).

+---

+##### 5 - Buzz

+I decided to [Indieweb](https://indieweb.org/)[ify](https://indiewebify.me/) myself.
+But I am currently using [mdBook](https://rust-lang.github.io/mdBook/) to generate static online book from my posts to use my blog.
+This produces an amazingly fast and clean website.
+But it can be difficult to implement anything from outside.
+There are no plugins for mdBook like there are for bloging and CMS focused systems.

+It is a difficult to chose a blogging system/platform when you have [over 100 choices](https://alternativeto.net/category/social/blogging/).
+Thankfully I have FOSS and static pages as my constrains to filter them down to about 20.
+I really am seeing the benefits of saying [no](https://www.williamury.com/books/the-power-of-a-positive-no/).

+After some more research, I am inclined towards [Known](https://withknown.com), thanks to its indieweb integration.

+---

+##### 6

+1. Still comparing [blogging solutions](#5---buzz).
+I have a new constrain to help me in my desicion.
+My blog will be static.
+I want it to run on [GitHub Pages](https://pages.github.com/) due to financial constrains.
+GitHub Pages is amazing for hosting a static website and costs nothing.

+   But I don't mind using PHP powered CMS to generate static pages and then upload static pages to hosting.

+2. I wanted a landing page for a long time.
+In fact, having a landing page was driving force behind me purchasing this very domain, murtezayesil.me.
+Today, I started to do some testing and for the landing page and I forked [this template](https://github.com/flexdinesh/dev-landing-page).
+You can see my current progress [here](../test/dev-landing-page/index.html "Landing Page - Candidate 1").

+---